id

 require_once __DIR__ . '/vendor/autoload.php';

-// Worker instance 1 has 4 processes, and the process id numbers will be 0, 1, 2, 3 respectively
+// Worker instance 1 has 4 processes, with process id numbers 0, 1, 2, 3 respectively

 $worker1 = new Worker('tcp://0.0.0.0:8585');